umputun/remark42/docs/nginx-proxy.md

 }
 ```

 note: `proxy_pass` points to internal DNS name `remark42` and expected to run from the same compose.
-If nginx runs outside of compose the real IP (or docker's bridge IP) should be used
+If nginx runs outside compose the real IP (or docker's bridge IP) should be used